Jump to content

 --Two years have passed since your declaration of intent on July 19, 2022, and you’ve entered your third year as a professional.
 Looking back, from an athlete’s perspective, are there any areas where you feel you've grown or improved, in terms of measurable progress?

---Over the past two years, you’ve essentially been doing all the thinking for yourself.
+--Over the past two years, you’ve essentially been doing all the thinking by yourself.

-"Yes, that's right.
-I've really been thinking things through on my own.
-It’s tough, but because I’m thinking, I feel a sense of conviction when it comes to my body.
-For example, if I were just given everything—like the practice methods, for instance—without having the time to really think, I’d end up doing it every day without questioning whether it’s the right thing for me.
+"That's right.
+I've really been thinking and thinking on my own.
+It's tough, but because I'm thinking, I have a sense of conviction about my own body.
+For example, if every day was just about being given instructions (like training methods), I wouldn't have the time to think, 'Is this really the right approach...?!'
+It would just be a daily routine of doing without questioning.
 In that case, it feels like the only thing I can remember is what I'm taught."

 Spoiler